 History of Mexico State

-The state of Mexico achieved statehood in 1824 after various battles were waged for independence on its landscape.
+The state of Mexico became a state in 1824 after various battles for independence.
 Political turmoil broiled in the state for much of the nineteenth century until after the end of the Mexican Revolution.
-Today, the state is widely known for its industry, agriculture, and considerable tourism; many visit the state to witness the marvelous history visible in the monuments of Teotihuacan.
+Today, the state is popular for its industry, agriculture, and tourism.
+Many visit the state to witness the marvelous history in the monuments of Teotihuacan.

 Toluca de Lerdo